-Many people at MITRE know I am a rabbi and a few occasionally engage me in rabbinic discussions, but I try to limit these conversations to lunch hours and coffee breaks.
+Many people at MITRE know I am a rabbi

+and a few occasionally engage me in rabbinic

+discussions, but I try to limit these conversations to lunch hours and coffee breaks.

 For the most part, people are sensitive to my desire to keep the two careers separate.

-At 4:30 I catch my car pool for the trip home, arriving between 5:30 and 6:00.
-From then until 8:30 is family time.
-From 8:30 until I finish my work, I retreat to my office and make phone calls, prepare classes and services, and answer correspondence.
+At 4:30 I catch my car pool for the trip

+home, arriving between 5:30 and 6:00.
+From

+then until 8:30 is family time.
+From 8:30

+until I finish my work, I retreat to my office

-The only days that border on the unmanageable are the Fridays on which I go to Keene.
-While I go to Keene every Sunday for religious school, I conduct only twenty Friday services during the course of a year.
-On those Fridays, my family has no Shabbat dinner.
-As soon as I arrive home from work we pack ourselves and some sandwiches in the car for the fifty mile ride to Keene over being a part-time rabbi with a totally unrelike to work all day in the business world and then go to services at night.
+and make phone calls, prepare classes and

+The only days that border on the unmanageable are the Fridays on which I go to

+Keene.
+While I go to Keene every Sunday

+for religious school, I conduct only twenty

+Friday services during the course of a year.

+On those Fridays, my family has no Shobbot

+dinner.
+As soon as I arrive home from work

+we pack ourselves and some sandwiches in

+the car for the fifty mile ride to Keene over

+bad roads.